- Become a Member

-Dr. Ward Harris, Chairperson for the Division of Communications, Mathematics, and Physical Sciences at Jefferson State Community College, Shelby-Hoover Campus, is the Humanities Representative on Phi Theta Kappa’s Honors Program Committee, has served as a Faculty Scholar for previous Society Honors Institutes, and is a certified instructor in Phi Theta Kappa’s Leadership Development Program.
+Dr. Ward Harris, Chairperson for the Division of Communications, Mathematics, and Physical Sciences at Jefferson State Community College, Shelby-Hoover Campus, is the Humanities Representative on Phi Theta Kappa’s Honors Program Council, has served as a Faculty Scholar for previous Society Honors Institutes, and is a certified instructor in Phi Theta Kappa’s Leadership Development Program.
 During the Annual Convention she received an Advisor Continued Excellence Award, and her chapter received several awards, including first finalist to 2012 Most Distinguished Chapter, a Beta Alpha Continued Excellence Award, Honors in Action Issue Award, Distinguished Honors in Action Project Award, and Distiguished College Project Award.

 During a separate Annual Convention election Dan Bailey, a Phi Theta Kappa faculty advisor at Ashland Technical & Community College in Kentucky, was re-elected to serve a second term as the Advisor Representative on Phi Theta Kappa’s Board of Directors.